 Also, if you’re in the garden and you see wet soil or muddy water, you will see butterflies and bees landing on that and drinking that muddy water because they’re after the nutrients in that.
 Let’s say you have an automatic sprinkler system — any of that exposed soil that does hold any water would become, again, a water source for butterflies and bees that are looking for that mineralized water.

 GC: How can gardeners create better water sources for pollinators?

 VW: Let’s say you have a birdbath.
-Put some rocks or gravel in it, so what you have is basically rocks with just a teeny bit of water in them so that you can see that the water is accessible from standing on one of those rocks or stones.
-That actually enables bees to land on a firm surface and then bends over and drinks the water.
-If you’re trying to do a dual-purpose thing and you have a birdbath because you want birds to visit your water source, then you should actually have an alternative for the bees and the butterflies.
-So it’s not a one size fits all.
+Put some rocks or gravel in it, so what you have is rocks with just a teeny bit of water in them so that you can see that the water is accessible from standing on one of those rocks or stones.
+That enables bees to land on a firm surface and then bend over and drink the water.
+If you’re trying to do a dual-purpose thing and you have a birdbath because you want birds to visit your water source, then you should have an alternative for the bees and the butterflies.
+So, it’s not a size fits.

 You do have to be creative, and you could also really just put out a bowl with some stones in it, even like aquarium gravel or something, and just have a bit of water in it.
 You could place them at the edges of your garden.